 So I’ll be following a more conservative feeding schedule and start with 50g maximum of starter.
 Even though it galls me to no end to throw out the remainder, I can realistically only give it away to so many people before I started getting blocked on Facebook.

-- Add the same amount of bread flour as you did water and stir to mix.
+- Add the same amount of bread or whole wheat flour as you did water and stir to mix.

 - Place in a large jar and set in a warm spot for 12-24 hours, before placing the lid on and putting in fridge.